aerickt/steno-dictionaries/README.md

  - `AL/TRAOU/WEUS/TEUBG` → altruistic
  - `KOPB/TKAOU/WEUT` → conduit

-`KWR` or suffixes can also be used to end words where it's desirable to not use the "normal" splitting method.
-This can be preferred if a word break would normally result in conflicts
- - `ER/*OR` → error
-    - Normal method: `E/ROR`
- - `PHEUR/*OR` → mirror
-    - Normal method: `PHEU/ROR`
- - `ES/KWRAEU` → essay
-    - Normal method: `E/SAEU`

-In the above examples, the normal method would split each word in a way could run into conflicts.

-> While doubling the R consonant would be more natural, I wanted to reduce the ambiguity that comes with doubling consonants between strokes as found in main.json.
-Thus, doubling a consonant is used very rarely in this dictionary.

 In general, every word in the dictionary will have at least one of these ways to break up a word.
-Generally, the "normal" method and using suffixes is preferred, followed by suffixes on non-words and finally `KWR` as a linker.
+Special suffixes are first preferred if they feel more natural than "normal" splitting, followed by regular suffixes on root words, and finally "normal" splitting which may involve the `KWR` linker.

 Other invalid examples of splitting a word:
  - `TERPL/KWRAOEUT` (termite) ❌
    - Use normal method, `TER/PHAOEUT`
  - `EBGS/SAOED` (exceed) ❌
-    - `-BGS` already contains the "ks" sound, and the S in the second stroke repeats a consonant
+   - Don't double consonants, instead use `EBG/SAOED`
-    - Instead use `EBG/SAOED`
+   - Instead use `EBG/SAOED` (see below)
  - `TPRAFRPB/AOEUZ` (franchise) ❌
-    - Normal method is sufficient `TPRAPB/KHAOEUZ` or `TPRAPB/KHAOEUS`
+   - Normal method is sufficient: `TPRAPB/KHAOEUS`
  - `PWET/KWRER` (better) ❌
    - Instead use `PWE/TER` or `PWET/*ER`
+ - `TES/TER` (tester) ❌
+   - Use `*ER` suffix: `TEFT/*ER`

 > There may still be entries that seem to contradict the basic syllable splitting rules; I'd recommend not using these as they are only remenants of main.json style syllable splitting that I am accustomed to.